River Fields: Mission

 River Fields' mission is to protect, preserve, and enhance natural and cultural resources on both sides of the Ohio River between Westport and West Point, KY, and the region, for the benefit of the public.

 Vision

 River Fields envisions that the natural and cultural environment of the Ohio River, and its corridor, is revered and enjoyed by the citizens of the region.

 Land conservation

-Since its inception, River Fields has worked successfully with landowners and supporters to preserve thousands of acres of beautiful open space, farms, woodlands and wetlands along the Ohio River Corridor and watershed.
+Since its inception, River Fields has worked successfully with landowners and supporters to preserve thousands of acres of open space, farms, woodlands and wetlands along the Ohio River Corridor and watershed.

 Currently, it owns 10 river corridor properties, totaling about 62 acres.
 These properties are critical to protect the region's natural, cultural and historic landscape.
 Our largest property, Garvin Brown Preserve, is open to the public year-round.

 In addition, through conservation easements, River Fields holds development rights to 23 additional properties in metro Louisville and surrounding counties.
 These easements protect nearly 2,130 acres of land, including sensitive wetlands and watersheds, beautiful scenic vistas and historic properties, as well as wildlife habitats and working farms.